 Contribution to new book: Pathobiology of Cancer Regimen-Related Toxicities

 Chapter Abstract: “The efficacy of chemotherapy depends on several different patient factors, including age, gender, ethnicity, and genetics.
 A patient’s genetic composition strongly influences how chemotherapeutic agents are absorbed, distributed, metabolized, and excreted by the body.
 Consequently, variations in genes that are responsible for these activities play a significant role in determining the prognostic outcome for patients.
-Studying and identifying these associated genes have been main foci of Read more about 10.16.2013 Chapter in new book
+Studying and identifying these associated genes have been main foci of

 This week, researchers at Harvard Medical School's Biomedical Cybernetics Laboratory released two free iPad applications, available on iTunes, intended to help clinicians assess diabetes risk and improve treatment compliance in patients with the disease.